Living in Germany?

-Although it is one of the greatest stereotypes about Germany, one cannot deny that life in Germany will probably be a very orderly experience.
+Although it is one of the greatest stereotypes about Germany, one cannot deny that life in this country will probably be a very orderly experience.
 You’ll benefit from clean streets, tidy parks, and strict bureaucracy (the latter may not always be a benefit, though!).

 Being an expat in Germany may thus require some adjustment, especially if you come from a country that’s more laidback or even cheerfully chaotic.
 However, Germany can also be a rather uncomplicated country, depending on how you look at matters.
 If you like things to be on time, in an orderly fashion, and done in the way you requested, life in Germany will be a delightful experience for you.

 Living in Germany does not mean that fun is thrown to the wayside.
 To the contrary, Germans are a surprisingly fun-loving bunch.
-Depending on the region your expat adventure takes you to, there are a multitude of festivals and holidays to prove the stereotype of the dull, prosaic, uptight German — one example is the world-famous Oktoberfest, a must visit when you live in Germany.
+Depending on the region your expat adventure takes you to, there are a multitude of festivals and holidays to disprove the stereotype of the dull, prosaic, uptight German — one example is the world-famous Oktoberfest, a must visit when you live in Germany.

-Germany is the birthplace of famous composers like Bach, van Beethoven, and Wagner as well as literary geniuses such as Brecht, Goethe, and the Mann family.
-Like them, expats in Germany might even be inspired to create something new.
+Germany is also the birthplace of famous composers like Bach, Beethoven, and Wagner as well as literary geniuses such as Brecht, Goethe, and the Mann family.
 If literature and the arts are not your cup of tea, take a look at Discover Germany and see what else the country has to offer.

-Our articles on culture, shopping and recreation in Germany provide you with deeper insights into the arts and culture scene, German customs and etiquette, public holidays, sports, and leisure.
+Our articles on culture, shopping and recreation in Germany also provide you with deeper insights into the arts and culture scene, German customs and etiquette, public holidays, sports, and leisure.

 Everyday life in Germany can be a very different experience to a vacation in the Bundesrepublik.
 After all, the proverbial devil’s in the details.
-Expats will often face restrictions concerning neighborhood regulations that they have never considered significant before.
+Expats may face restrictions concerning neighborhood regulations that they have never considered significant before.